 For example:

 A detailed inspection reveals mold behind drywall from a past leak.
+Instead of canceling the deal, the buyer negotiates:

 The buyer gets a better price, and the seller avoids doing repairs during escrow.
+But none of that leverage exists if the inspection never finds the problem.
+And your real estate agent doesn’t like it because it will reduce their commission.

 Texas homes are particularly vulnerable to mold because of:

-Because of this climate reality, thorough inspections matter even more in Texas than in many other states.
+Even relatively new homes can develop hidden mold if moisture is present.
+Because of these issues, thorough inspections matter even more in Texas than in many other states.

+Any laboratory tests or just a visual inspection?
 A proper mold investigation often includes:

 Texas contracts usually include an option period, allowing buyers to back out after inspections.
 This is the time to uncover any hidden problems before you are financially committed.
+Laboratory testing can be processed quicker for a fee charged by the lab so ask the assessor what the price is to get your results faster if you have a short deadline.

 Your real estate agent’s job is to help close the transaction.
-Your mold inspector’s job should be to protect your health and your investment.
+Your mold assessor’s job should be to protect your health and your investment.
 Those goals don’t always align.
+By hiring an independent, licensed, experienced mold assessor and insisting on a thorough investigation, you give yourself:

 When you are about to spend hundreds of thousands (or millions) on a home and tens of thousand (or more) to the real estate agent, the cost to ensure your family’s health is priceless.